 Home » Can You Release A Parrot Into The Wild?
+(Freeing Pet Birds)

 can pet parrots survive in the wild?

 Can You Release A Parrot Into The Wild?
+(Freeing Pet Birds)

-• Parrots breed and become an invasive species.
+• Parrots reproduce, becoming an invasive species.

-Parrots Are Demanding Pets
+Demanding Pets

 Misunderstood Studies

-Many studies indicate that parrots are better off in the wild because humans can’t meet their needs, leading to mental health problems and behavioral issues.
+Many studies indicate that parrots are better off in the wild because humans can’t meet their needs, leading to mental health and behavioral issues.

 The journal Applied Animal Behavior Science stated that hand-reared parrots fed and raised by humans since birth are more aggressive and difficult to handle than those raised in the wild.